 A number of usage factors are considered when setting opening hours for public toilets.
 Different sections of the community use public toilets at different times of the day.
 Families and children may require public toilets servicing regional and district playgrounds during daylight hours on weekends and public holidays.
-Other members of the community or tourists may visit beach areas or tourist destinations on any day of the week outside
+Other members of the community or tourists may visit beach areas or tourist destinations on any day of the week outside daylight hours.

 The opening hours of each public toilet is assessed to ensure the opening hours meet community expectation, safety and usage.
+Some public toilets at key locations are best opened 24 hours to enable access.

-- Review the opening hours of Council's public toilets at high use locations i.e. beach locations, open spaces with regional and district playground to ensure they are open to meet community need. - Review public toilet need at locations that have multiple location attractors i.e. playgrounds and beach activities. - Consider public toilet provision in proposed open spaces and emerging retail centres in the West Dapto Release Area. - Consider a hierarchical approach to public toilet provision in the preparation of open space and town centre masterplans and concept plans. - Consider the inclusion of automated public toilets or electronic opening and closing systems in toilets located in open spaces and surf clubs. - Investigate the use of pop-up urinals in popular night time areas
+- Review the opening hours of Council's public toilets at high use locations i.e. beach locations, open spaces with regional and district playground to ensure they are open to meet community need. - Review public toilet need at locations that have multiple location attractors i.e. playgrounds and beach activities. - Consider public toilet provision in proposed open spaces and emerging retail centres in the West Dapto Release Area. - Consider public toilet provision in the preparation of open space and town centre masterplans and concept plans. - Consider the inclusion of automated public toilets or electronic opening and closing systems in toilets located in open spaces and surf clubs. - Investigate the use of pop-up urinals in popular night time areas.